RoBYCoNTe/friendsofbabba-ra/README.md

 );
 ```

-## Configuration
+## Props

-The layout support the following configuration options:
+**Rembemre** that this Layout support the same documented options described in
+[react-admin documentation](https://marmelab.com/react-admin/Theming.html#using-a-custom-layout), in addition I've added the following props:

 - `drawerWidth`: the width of the drawer.
 Default is 240px.
 - `appTitle`: the title of the app.
-Default is the name of the app.
+Default is 'React-Admin'.
 - `appSubTitle`: the subtitle of the app.
-Default is the version of the app.
+Default is 'Material-UI'.
 - `appVersion`: the version of the app.
-Default is the version of the app.
+Default is '1.0.0'.

 ## TODO